 In later years, she became much involved with Sparkbrook Community Association.
 This was formed in 1960 as a voluntary, non-party-political and non-sectarian organisation.
-It aimed to promote the 'well-being' of the Sparkbrook community.
+A registered charity, it aims to promote the 'well-being' of the Sparkbrook community.

-Mollie Barrow was first the Vice-Chair and later Chair of the Sparkbrook Community Association, which did so much to alleviate the suffered she saw as a local GP.
+Mollie Barrow’s community based activities were to bring her a high level of respect among local people.
+She was first the Vice-Chair and later Chair of the Sparkbrook Community Association, which did so much to alleviate the suffered she saw as a local GP.